 After all that, there’s one final trick I feel the need to mention.
 Charging you in your home currency and letting their own bank provider handle the conversion bumping the costs up to you even further.
 They’ll gladly hand over the card machine with the currency in your own and even try to convince you ‘I’ve put it in Pounds so it’s simpler for you to know exactly how much it is’ to ‘oh but it will take too much time to go over everything in a new currency’.
 If you have confidence in your own bank provider (or use a specialist travel debit/credit card with better rates which is what we recommend) insist on paying in Euros and let your own card provider handle the conversion.

 With this guide to car rental in the Algarve, you’ll have a much better understanding of what all the costs are and why the price you booked online is almost always different when you arrive.
-Hopefully you’ll be much more confident to rent a car and you’ll be able to avoid any of the usual horror stories.
-If you’ve read all of this, then perhaps you’re wondering how you can calculate all of these fees and how can you possibly find out what each of these companies actually charge for lots of these hidden but necessary extras.
+Hopefully you’ll be much more confident to rent a car in the Algarve and you’ll be able to avoid any of the usual horror stories.
+If you’ve read all of this, then perhaps you’re wondering how you can calculate all of these fees and how you can find out what each of these companies actually charge for lots of these hidden extras.
 Experience and research is where lots of this comes from, unfortunately you will need to read lots of small print.
 Our favourite search provider is rentalcars.com, but you should check other providers like autoeurope.co.uk.
 These websites allow you to search, compare and see the prices of these extras a lot more simply than other websites.

 If you’ve found this useful we’d appreciate a like and a share!
 It keeps us motivated.
 Of course, questions, comments and further discussion are always welcome too!
-If you’d like to read more of our content then checkout our guide to Faro.

 Affiliate disclosure.
 The links included in this post are affiliate links.
 What this means is we get a tiny percentage of the booking fee if you do click the links.
 This costs no extra for you and helps support the site.